 As an auditor for the New York State Council on the Arts for several years, he evaluated grant-funded theatrical events in both the city and the state.

 Prior to living in New York, Osburn was Arts and Entertainment Editor and Dance Critic for the Knight-Ridder Daily Camera in Boulder (clip #1, clip #2, clip #3); Entertainment Editor and Critic for the Denver weekly Up the Creek (clip); Dance Columnist for Muse; Performing Arts Correspondent for ARTlines (clip); Drama Critic for KCFR-FM; and contributor to The Denver Post (clip); The Rocky Mountain News; and, nationally, The Nation (clip), High Performance (clip #1, clip #2), and Dance Critics Association News.

-Among his activities in Colorado was directing a staged reading of selections from classic dramatic criticism, using local actors, at a Rocky Mountain Theatre Guild Seminar on Arts Journalism.
-The program, which was well received, illustrated his view that criticism is, in its own way, theatrical.
+Among his activities in Colorado was a staged reading of selections from classic dramatic criticism, using local actors, at a Rocky Mountain Theatre Guild Seminar on Arts Journalism.
+The program illustrated his view that criticism is, in its own way, theatrical.

-He first honed his literary skills and philosophy of reviewing as a student at the University of Utah in Salt Lake City, where he wrote for the Daily Utah Chronicle, the campus newspaper, and Expression, a local magazine.
+He honed his literary skills and philosophy of reviewing at the University of Utah in Salt Lake City, where he wrote for the Daily Utah Chronicle, the campus newspaper, and Expression, a local magazine.